 These aren’t a must-read three, but here’s 3 books I currently have on hold from the library I’m really looking forward to:

 Anon Pls. by DeuxMoi, We All Want Impossible Things by Catherine Newman, & Mad Honey by Jodi Picoult and Jennifer Finney Boylan

 Is there a book you think could still shock you and become your favorite book of the year?

-What are some of your reading goals for the rest of 2020?
-What’s at least one book that you want to read before the end of the year?
-Have you read any of the books I mentioned?
+What are some books that are your must-reads for the rest of 2022?
+Have you read any of the books I’ve mentioned?
+What have been some of your favorite reads this year?
 Share in the comments!

 2 thoughts on “End of Year Book Tag: 2022 Edition”

 […] It seems to be the time of year to do the End of the Year Book Tag.
 This tag was created by Ariel of Ariel Bissett.
 I found the tag on Haley’s blog, Fangirl Fury. […]

 […] End of Year Book Tag: 2022 Edition […]